 Lounging and dining

-The cab seats swivel around to create a sociable front lounge with the bench seats, and that sleek sunroof boosts the amount of daylight getting in.
+The best campervans provide good space for socialising, and that’s on offer in this Benimar.
+You can swivel the cab seats around to create a hospitable front lounge with the bench seats, and that sleek sunroof boosts the amount of daylight getting in.

 It is quite a step up to the bench from the aisle, however.
 There is a hole for the pedestal table to go in here; this is one of two such spots in the ‘van that both use the same tabletop and leg.